JuliaDynamics/TransferEntropy.jl/README.md

 te_result = te_from_timeseries(x, y, discrete = false, parallel = true)
 ```

 ## Problems?
-If you run into problems, submit an issue or send an e-mail (`kahaaga@gmail.com` or `kristian.haaga@uib.no`).
+Do you want to compute transfer entropy, but don't know how?
 I'll be happy to help with setting up analyses.
+Feel free to contact me at e-mail (`kahaaga@gmail.com` or `kristian.haaga@uib.no`).

+If you encounter problems, submit an issue or send an e-mail.